OSInside/kiwi/doc/source/working_with_images/custom_partitions.rst

 of that the preferred alternative to disk layouts based on traditional partition tables is using flexible approaches like logic volumes.

-As an example, expandable OEM images is a relevant KIWI feature that is incompatible with the idea of adding user defined partitions on the system area.
+As an example, expandable OEM images is a relevant {kiwi} feature that is incompatible with the idea of adding user defined partitions on the system area.

-Despite no full customization is supported, some aspects of the partition schema can be customized.
-KIWI supports:
+Despite no full customization is supported, some aspects of the partition schema can be customized. {kiwi} supports:

 1. Adding a spare partition *before* the root (`/`) partition.